mazzinilab/mazzinilab.github.io/_pages/research.md

 	<li><h3> Circulation and mixing of river plumes</h3>
 	<div style="text-align:justify">
 	<p>During my postdoc at Rutgers University, I worked with Dr. Robert J. Chant and Dr. John Wilkin, doing in situ observations (moorings, hydrography, turbulence, Wirewalkers) and developing a high-resolution realistic numerical model using the Regional Ocean Modeling System (ROMS), as a member of Rutgers' Ocean Modeling Group.
-I worked in two different projects located off the coasts of New Jersey, and Virginia/North Carolina, focusing on advancing our understanding of the circulation and mixing of coastal trapped river plumes:</p></div>
+I worked on two different projects located off the coasts of New Jersey, and Virginia/North Carolina, focusing on advancing our understanding of the circulation and mixing of coastal trapped river plumes:</p></div>
         <ul>
             <li><h3><a href="{{ site.url }}{{ site.baseurl }}/research/Coastally-Trapped-River-Plume/"> Chesapeake Bay Plume, Virginia/North Carolina</a></h3></li>
             <li><h3><a href="{{ site.url }}{{ site.baseurl }}/research/Hudson-River-Plume/"> Hudson River Plume, New York </a></h3> </li>